AndrewHazelden/Maxwell-Render-ASCII-Scene-Translator/readme.md

 ## MXA Development Roadmap ##

-### Phase 1 - Binary to ASCII (The Current Stage) ###
+### Phase 1 - MXS Binary to ASCII (The Current Stage) ###

 Currently the `mxs2ascii.py` script is able to successfully translate the input `.mxs` scene file's Render Options, and Camera node information into the new `.mxa` format.

 Work is continuing right now on implementing the rest of the data types in the `mxs2ascii.py` script that are present in a binary format Maxwell Render `.mxs` scene.

-### Phase 2 - ASCII to Binary Converter ###
+### Phase 2 - MXA ASCII to Binary Converter ###

 Work will start on making part two of this project which is to assemble a matching `ascii2mxs.py` translator to bring your ASCII scene description format back into the binary domain.

-### Phase 3 - ASCII Direct to Render ###
+### Phase 3 - MXA ASCII Direct to Render ###

-Once there is a set of working file translators that can seamlessly translate a scene from the MXS to MXA file formats and back, work will start on the final stage 3 effor which is to create a `mxa2render.py` script for rendering a .mxa scene file in Maxwell Render that was loaded straight from an ascii format `.mxa` document.
+Once there is a set of working file translators that can seamlessly translate a scene from the MXS to MXA file formats and back, work will start on the final stage 3 effor which is to create a `mxa2render.py` script for rendering a .mxa scene file in Maxwell Render that was loaded straight from an ASCII format `.mxa` document.

 ## Open Source License ##